My rating: 4 of 5 stars

-Since the court is destructive to nature, best to leave the city and go where nature can flourish.
-And such naturalism is a fantasy of the play’s, and perhaps of its author’s: that Posthumus, though poor, is a paragon of men “[m]oulded” so by “[g]reat nature”; that Imogen is naturally good; that her brothers, despite their rural upbringing, show themselves princely; that not all the deceptions of the plot can alter the bloodlines of authority—all this bespeaks a faith, or at least a wish, that goodness is implicated deeply enough in the design of things to triumph at last.
+Since the court is destructive to nature, it’s best to leave the city and go where nature can flourish.
+And such naturalism is a fantasy the play indulges: that Posthumus, though poor, is a paragon of men “[m]oulded” so by “[g]reat nature”; that Imogen is naturally good; that her brothers, despite their rural upbringing, show themselves princely; that none of the plot’s deceptions can alter the bloodlines of authority—all this implies a faith, or at least a wish, that goodness is implicated deeply enough in the design of things to triumph at last.

 But then paradoxes abound, for it is their natural destiny that will return the changeling princes to the court masquerade, just as the drama’s ideological naturalism can only be conveyed to us in a play of flagrant, even aggressive artificiality, with its comic chaos of genres and its authorial self-references.
 Perhaps these paradoxes can be resolved in the higher unity that Shakespeare’s subsequent and more important play, The Winter’s Tale, suggests in the famous speech of Polixenes: